 The County of Hamilton, Ohio, by order of a consent decree from the U.S. Environmental Protection Agency (EPA), was required to make $3.2 billion in updates to its county-wide sewer system over the ensuing 18-20 years.

-The County required a third party as “monitor” to assist with its progress in meeting the EPA requirements and chose to engage Plante Moran Cresa (PMC).
+The County required a third party as “monitor” to assist with its progress in meeting the EPA requirements and chose to engage Plante Moran Realpoint (PMR), formerly Plante Moran Cresa.
 The monitor is considered by both Hamilton County and the EPA an essential part of the sewer update project.

-PMC established schedule dates, aligned financial resources to accelerate the project’s completion, and created a compliance and financial tracking system that allows both PMC and Hamilton County to monitor progress with real-time data throughout the duration of the project.
+PMR established schedule dates, aligned financial resources to accelerate the project’s completion, and created a compliance and financial tracking system that allows both PMR and Hamilton County to monitor progress with real-time data throughout the duration of the project.